pythian/terraform-chefsolo/README.md

 # theseeker
-Amazon test host for bootstrap and playbook/recipe testing; deployed via terrafrom templates.
+Amazon test host for bootstrap and chef recipe testing; deployed via terrafrom templates.

 - Create a file called terraform.tfvars with the following private content: